 Poetry

 Jennifer van Alstyne is the former Poetry Editor of Bombay Gin.
-She was Book Reviews Editor and then Associate Editor of the poetics journal, Something On Paper.
+She was Book Reviews Editor, then Associate Editor, of the poetics journal, Something On Paper.

 Jennifer is on a break from publishing poetry as she builds her company.
 She’s still writing in San Diego.